ailtonbsj/ailtonbsj.github.io/_posts/2025-04-20-installing-oracle-forms-10g-on-linux.md

 ---
 Welcome to the tutorial of how to install Oracle Forms and Reports 10g on Ubuntu 24.04 LTS distribution.

-The next steps will install WineHQ, you can check this informations on [Wine Oficial Wiki](https://gitlab.winehq.org/wine/wine/-/wikis/Debian-Ubuntu).
+The next steps will install WineHQ, you can check this informations on [Wine Official Wiki](https://gitlab.winehq.org/wine/wine/-/wikis/Debian-Ubuntu).

 ```bash
 # Delete .wine folder